Portland and Multnomah County Oregon Salvation Army financial assistance programs.

 As indicated, much of this is very limited.
 For example, rent assistance may only be offered in Oregon in order to stop an imminent eviction.
 Heating and utility assistance can help those with a shut-off notice.

 Utility assistance can include heating, water, and electric bills.
 Partnerships are formed with local towns and energy companies, and they allow the Salvation Army to offer temporary energy and water bill assistance to Portland families.
 The specifics on services provided will vary from location to location.
+The goal is to keep power on, and there are other light bill assistance programs.

 Free school supplies may be distributed too.
 The Salvation Army will hand out pre-packed backpacks by grade level with some school supplies, such as notebooks, in them.
 In addition, some haircuts for students will be available as well on a first-come, first-serve basis.